 Add decorative furnishings such as a bench to create an inviting feel.
 If there is limited space or flower beds, adding potted plants with color will also enhance the entry to the home.

+If the garage door faces the front of your home, it does add to the curb appeal.
 Be sure not to neglect the garage door as there are many homes where the garage is located at the front of the home.
 Paint it if necessary and the trim as well.

 It is also a good idea to have the garage door serviced, as once the home goes into escrow, this will be an item that the home inspector will inspect.